Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 🔍 Signs You Should See a Doctor

-• Persistent fatigue: Ongoing tiredness that does not improve with rest
+• Persistent fatigue: Ongoing tiredness despite rest

-• Unexplained bruising: Bruises appearing without a clear cause
+• Unexplained bruising: Bruises without clear cause

-• Joint or muscle pain: Continuous discomfort affecting movement
+• Joint or muscle pain: Continuous discomfort

 ⚠️ High-Risk Situations

-• Chronic health conditions: Conditions that affect nutrient absorption
+• Chronic illnesses affecting nutrient absorption

 Conclusion